Tahlil/tahlil/README.md

 Web3 Engineer
 -------------

-I am the founding blockchain engineer of Leveor and also currently working at a Silicon Valley based venture studio called Tero Labs LLC.
+I am the founding blockchain engineer of Leveor and also currently working at a Silicon Valley based venture studio, Tero Labs LLC.
 I have been working in the web3 space for around 7 years.
 I am working professionally in the software industry for around 6 years and last 3 years I have been working in web3 professionally.
 I also have 5 International blockchain olympiad awards and multiple awards in international web3 hackathons and multiple internationally recognized blockchain certifications.

 * 🌍  I'm based in Dhaka, Bangladesh 🇧🇩
 * 🖥️  See my portfolio at [MyPortfolio](http://tahlil-personal-website.vercel.app/)